Daniel1999Akama/moringa_phase4_project/README.md

 Lynne mutwiri
 Brian Nderu

-# Repository Structure:
+*** Repository Structure:***

-* ├── .gitignore                                             <- gitignore
+'''

-* ├── CONTRIBUTING                                           <- Conribution logs
+├── .gitignore                                             <- gitignore

-* ├── LISENCE.md                                             <- LICENCE of the project
+├── CONTRIBUTING                                           <- Conribution logs

-* └── Phase4_project.ipynb                                   <- Narrative documentation of analysis in Jupyter notebook
+├── LISENCE.md                                             <- LICENCE of the project

-* ├── data                                                   <- Data folder location of our study
+└── Phase4_project.ipynb                                   <- Narrative documentation of analysis in Jupyter notebook ├── data                                                   <- Data folder location of our study ├── README.md                                              <- The top-level README for reviewers of this project

-* ├── README.md                                              <- The top-level README for reviewers of this project
+'''